 The trek officially starts off today as you walk along the bank of Marsyangdi River making your way to Telekhu via dense pine forest.
 The pleasant walk along the forest continues to Brathang.
-As you cross a suspension bridge over the Marsyangdi River beneath the sacred Hindu pilgrimage site, Swarga Dwari, you will be pleased with the view of gigantic Paungda Dada rock that resembles a bowl.
+As you cross a suspension bridge over the Marsyangdi River beneath the sacred Hindu pilgrimage site, Swarga Dwari, you will be pleased with the view of the gigantic Paungda Dada rock that resembles a bowl.
 The walking trail takes further from here takes you to the small village of Pisang as you pass some more pine forest.
 The giant Annapurna stands tall in the valley of Pisang.

 The trail from Ngawal drops to Marsayangdi River and then passes through pine and juniper forest along with the sights of the glorious mountain.
-Walk past the monastery and ethnic settlements before arriving Manang.
+Walk past the monastery and ethnic settlements before arriving in Manang.
 The vegetation slightly changes after Humde and is mostly rocky ridges, dry and deserted.
-The village of Manang and Mustang has gained popularity among the local tourist as village beyond the Himalayas and is a most visited place in Nepal.
+The village of Manang and Mustang has gained popularity among the local tourist as a village beyond the Himalayas and is the most visited place in Nepal.

 The most challenging yet rewarding part of the trek awaits you as you hike from Thorang Phedi early in the morning before the hard breeze makes it hard to summit the pass.
 So hike to the point before the weather worsens.
-The trail leads all the way to pass and offers panoramic views of Himalayas.
-Thorang La pass is the longest pass of Nepal and proffers captivating views of Annapurna, Gangapurna and Khatung Kang.
-Descending down the pass you will enter the sacred Hindus and Buddhist pilgrimage site, Muktinath.
+The trail leads all the way to pass and offers panoramic views of the Himalayas.
+Thorang La pass is the longest pass in Nepal and proffers captivating views of Annapurna, Gangapurna and Khatung Kang.
+Descending down the pass you will enter the sacred Hindu and Buddhist pilgrimage site, Muktinath.
 Dedicated to Lord Vishnu the temple has 108 water sprouts.
 The water from the sprouts is supposed to be holy and is believed to wash off the sins.

 After a short visit to the sacred site, Muktinath, enjoy the scenic ride to Tatopani via the beautiful Jomsom village.
 Admire the beautiful houses and views of the Himalayan ranges as you pass the village and cross the deepest gorge, Kali Gandaki lying between the gigantic mountain range of Mt.
 Annapurna, Mt.
 Dhaulagiri together with other snow-capped peaks.
-As you arrive Tatopani, get on the natural hot spring bath and beat the fatigue and lethargy of the trek.
+As you arrive at Tatopani, get on the natural hot spring bath and beat the fatigue and lethargy of the trek.

 The trek nearly comes to an end as you drive back to Pokhara in a local bus.
 The drive takes around 5 hours but offers amazing views of the countryside.
 From terraced fields to highland hills, from mountain views to the views of small huts and houses.
 The journey is nothing but an exploration of the part of Nepal you have not ever discovered.